idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/surrogate_training.md

 ## Overview

-In general, a [Trainer](Trainers/index.md) object takes in input and output data from a full-order model to create reduced-order model that is later evaluated in a [Surrogate](Surrogates/index.md) object to quickly emulate the full-order model outputs.
+In general, a [SurrogateTrainer](Trainers/index.md) object takes in input and output data from a full-order model to create reduced-order model that is later evaluated by a [SurrogateModel](Surrogates/index.md) object to quickly emulate the full-order model outputs.
 The advantage is that creating a reduced-order generally requires a minimal amount of samples, so taking a large set of samples for statistical quantities is much faster in the end when using the surrogate system.
 To demonstrate the training process, we use a heat conduction model as the full-order model with maximum and average temperatures as the quantities of interest.
 The reduced-order model uses [NearestPointTrainer](NearestPointTrainer.md).

 !! heat_conduction_model_begin